lokal-profil/LSH/README.md

 12. Run `python py_prepUpload.py moveHits ../bilder` where *`../bilder`* is the relative path to the main image directory.
 Moves the relevant files to base directories and adds extension to `filenames.csv`
-13. Run `python py_prepUpload.py makeAndRename ../bilder/m_a` etc. for
+13. Run `python py_prepUpload.py makeAndRename ../bilder/m_a batchCat` etc.
-    each of the new image subdirectory.
+    for each of the new image subdirectory.
+Where *`batchCat`*, if provided is a datestamp (e.g. `2015-11`) used for collecting the images in a category.
 Creates info files and renames files
   * Check `¤generator.log` for possible problems
 14. Run `python py_prepUpload.py negatives ../bilder/m_a` etc. for each
     of the image subdirectory containing negatives.
 Creates a positive